Post Reply Post Thread

 (I didn’t put that link in the summary because I want to see how many of you actually read this far)

 Everything described above also works by installing Solaris in a VMWare image.
 It makes no long-term sense to run a virtual machine (lx BrandZ) inside a host (Solaris) inside another virtual machine (VMWare) on a Windows box.
 I only did this first to play around with Solaris and make sure it all works before wiping out my physical hardware for Solaris.
 It does all work, and it’s a good way to try all this out before committing it to hardware.
+This is also a good backup solution: I run a copy of my physical box in a VMWare image when I’m performing maintenance on the primary server.

 10) See srcds on Solaris in action